Simple online business startup guide: the legal work you need to launch an online business

 Usually, your terms and conditions will be on your website.

 However, in some cases, an offline client agreement may be more suitable than online terms for complex or bespoke terms for each client you work with.

 Your client agreement may compliment or may even replace your online terms and conditions, read more below.

-Client agreements may be more suitable for customers that qualify for special pricing because they are a volume or loyal purchaser.
+Client agreements may be more suitable for clients that qualify for special terms that are not available to all your other clients.

-Now, for those customers, a client agreement can set out the special terms that will apply to them only.
+Now, for those clients, a client agreement can set out the special terms that will apply to them only.

 And because you are applying special conditions, you likely won't want these terms to be online for the world to see.